NWSLC-DSA/test-assignment-Coxa1/README.md

 ## 💻 GitHub terms to know

 ### Repositories
-We mentioned repositories already, they are where your project work happens, but let’s talk a bit more about the details of them!
-As you work more on GitHub you will have many repositories which may feel confusing at first.
-Fortunately, your ["GitHub dashboard"](https://docs.github.com/en/github/setting-up-and-managing-your-github-user-account/about-your-personal-dashboard) helps to easily navigate to your repositories and see useful information about them.
-Make sure you’re logged in to see it!
+We mentioned repositories already, they are where your project work happens.

 Repositories also contain **README**s.
 You can add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
-We are using this README to communicate how to learn Git and GitHub with you. 😄

 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

 ### Branches